How Closely Are Pugs and Shih Tzu's Related?

 This post may contain affiliate links.
 Read privacy & disclosure policy for info

-Anyone who has seen a Shih Tzu and a Pug side by side might notice certain physical similarities, the most apparent of these the short muzzles and large eyes.
+Anyone who has seen a Shih Tzu and a Pug side by side may notice some physical similarities, the most obvious of which are their short muzzles and large eyes.

-Shih Tzu and Pugs are not related, but they share the same country of origin, China.
-They were popular with Chinese royalty, who bred Pugs with Pekingnese, but not with Shih Tzu.
+Shih Tzu and Pugs are not related, but they do share the same country of origin, China and both were popular with Chinese royalty, who bred Pugs with Pekingese, but not with Shih Tzu.